Gunmen attack Rwandan town, kill two

-Kigali, March 13 (IANS) Two Rwandans were killed while another was injured in an attack by armed gunmen in western Rwandan town of Rusizi, …
+Two Rwandans were killed while another was injured in an attack by armed gunmen in western Rwandan town of Rusizi, on Sunday morning.

 Rwanda's Inflation Rises to 8.1%